 A Bill of Sale is the document that shows one person has sold a vehicle to another person―the ownership has changed.
 It often includes:

 - The buyer's and seller's:

 - Information about the vehicle, including:

 - Vehicle identification number (VIN).

 - Odometer reading.

-If you don't have a contract for a new vehicle purchase or if you need a form to use as a Bill of Sale, a notarized copy of Form 722-1, the Declaration of Vehicle Purchase Price, will be required.
+If you don't have a contract for a new vehicle purchase or if you need a form to use as a bill of sale, a notarized copy of a completed Declaration of Vehicle Purchase Price (Form 722-1), will be required.

 If you're looking for a good form to use in Oklahoma, we provide a free, printable, generic bill of sale form.